chriscauley/chriscauley.github.com/_posts/2014-07-25-python-social-auth-tutorial.md

 * Put the key and the Secret in the corresponding settings fields as seen above.

+5) Create a pair of facebook keys:

+* Go to [https://developers.facebook.com/apps/?action=create][5] and click the green “Create New App” button.

+* In the settings of the newly-created application, click “Add Platform”.
+From the options provided, choose Web, and fill in the URL of the site eg http://example.com

+* Copy the App ID and App Secret, and place them into settings.py file:

+{% highlight python %}
+SOCIAL_AUTH_FACEBOOK_KEY = ""
+SOCIAL_AUTH_FACEBOOK_SECRET = ""
+{% endhighlight %}

-5) Add the links to your header template.
+6) Add the links to your header template.
 My full login section looks like this now:

 {% highlight html %}
 {% raw %}